-The Caring and Safe Schools team will continue to intentionally collaborate with the Urban Indigenous Education Centre and the Centre of Excellence for Black Student Achievement to ensure that discipline matters involving Indigenous and Black students are analyzed thoroughly through an anti-oppressive lens that holds anti-Indigenous and anti-Black racism at the centre of all conversations and decisions related to student discipline for self-identified Indigenous and Black students.
+The Caring and Safe Schools team will continue to intentionally collaborate with the Urban Indigenous Education Centre and the Centre of Excellence for Black Student Achievement to ensure that discipline matters involving Indigenous and Black students are analyzed thoroughly

 Board staff continue to work in specific ways to address this serious issue of systemic racism.
 The entire Caring and Safe Schools team continues to engage in anti-racism and anti-oppression training with a focus on anti-Indigenous and anti-Black racism.
 This training is shared with staff in both formal and informal ways, in combination with additional mandatory training offered throughout the year (section I).